hstarmans/hexastorm/README.md

 | C02 | 4 | motor 0, coeff 2

 The motor will then the follow the path, coef_0 * t + coef_1 * t^2 + coef_2 * t^3.
 The coefficients can be interpreted as; velocity, acceleration and jerk.
+These are slightly different.
+If the position is x, then in the formula x = v*t + 1/2*a*t^2 + 1/3*1/2*b*t^3 ; v, a and b are the velocity accelartion and jerk respectively.
-The trajectory of a motor is divided in multiple segments where a segment length is typically 100_000 ticks, i.e 0.1 seconds.
+The trajectory of a motor is divided in multiple segments where a segment length is typically 1_100 ticks.
 If is longer, it is repeated.
-If it is shorter, this is communicated by setting ticks to lower than 100_000.
+If it is shorter, this is communicated by setting ticks to lower than 1_100.
 If multiple motors are used; ticks, C00, C01, C02 are repeated.
+Step speed must be lower than 1/2 oscillator speed (Nyquist criterion).
+For a typical stepper motor (https://blog.prusaprinters.org/calculator_3416/) with 400 steps per mm, max speed is 3.125 m/s with an oscillator frequency of 1 MHz.
+If other properties are desired, alter max_ticks per step, bit_length or oscillator frequency.

 # Installation
 Although deprecated tools are installed via apio;